12 of the best garden swings for adults

 Where is best to place my garden swing?

 Finding the perfect spot for your new garden swing is going to be paramount to your peace.
+Luckily, Modern Gardens writer Jules Barton-Beck has helped us think about placement.

 Firstly, think of your surroundings.
 What’s around you?
 Do you like to escape from the outside world?
 Is your main priority your safety?
 On this, Jules says: “Feeling safe is a prerequisite for feeling happy, so sitting your seating area in a spot that subconsciously helps you to feel secure is a must.”
 If you feel similarly, she suggests putting your seating area in front of a wall or fence.

 Secondly, you should consider which part of your garden gets sun during the day.
 Getting some well-needed sun is great for your well-being as it can boost your happy hormone levels.
-Jules says: “Positioning your happy haven in a spot that catches the sun first thing means that you can benefit from this feel-good surge at the start of your day, as you enjoy a cup of tea or coffee.”
+Jules says: “Positioning your happy haven in a spot that catches the sun first thing means that you can benefit from this feel-good surge at the start of your day as you enjoy a cup of tea or coffee.”
 Sounds like bliss.
-Even better, it will be shaded later on the day when the sun is at its hottest.
+Even better, it will be shaded later in the day when the sun is at its hottest.

 Lastly, think about what you can see, your view.
 If you’re partial to a peaceful morning cuppa in the garden, make sure your new seating area can see your blooming flowers or a scintillating water feature.
 Jules says: “Some people feel calmer when they have the entrance to a space within view, so they’re always aware of who and what else is also there.
 Others feel more content when their view is restricted, and they’re not distracted by everything else that’s happening around them.”